CLiMBlab-Stanford/climbprep/README.md

 Second, make sure you have a conda environment set up to support the needed Python packages.
 TODO

+## Modifying the pipeline

+Contributions to this codebase from lab members are welcome!
+Just please make sure to work in a branch/fork and submit a pull request for review before merging any changes to the main branch.

+One probably frequent modification scenario is if there's some new configuration for one of these steps that is likely to be generally useful to the lab, and you want to make it conveniently available lab-wide by keyword rather than having to pass around config files.
+The codebase is set up to facilitate these kinds of changes by placing all constants, including default configurations, in the `climbprep/constants.py` file, allowing them to be easily changed or expanded without affecting core functionality.
+If you want to expand existing keyword- accessible configurations, you can freely add configurations to `constants.py`.

 ## Usage

+Full help strings for all the utilities below can be obtained by running the command with the `-h` argument.

 ### Cluster job creation/submission